tbhb/typing-graph/docs/guides/configuration.md

 # node = inspect_type("UndefinedType", config=config)  # Error!
 ```

-Use eager mode when you need all types fully resolved and want immediate feedback on resolution failures.
+Choose eager mode when you want immediate feedback on resolution failures.

-### Deferred mode (default)
+### When you want to tolerate unresolved references

-`EvalMode.DEFERRED` resolves what it can and represents unresolvable references as [`ForwardRefNode`][typing_graph.ForwardRefNode] nodes.
+Use `EvalMode.DEFERRED` (the default) to resolve what's possible and represent unresolvable references as [`ForwardRefNode`][typing_graph.ForwardRefNode] nodes:

 ```python
 config = InspectConfig(eval_mode=EvalMode.DEFERRED)